Webinar

 Ryan Upp | Associate Principal

-Ryan Upp is an architect registered by the State of California and a member of SGH’s Building Technology group in Los Angeles.
-He has experience on a wide range of historic and contemporary structures consulting with architects, contractors, and building developers.
-His experience involves investigation of existing building enclosures, restoration, and new design encompassing a variety of systems, including below-grade waterproofing, plaza deck waterproofing, exterior wall assemblies, balcony waterproofing, curtain wall and window assemblies, and roofing.
+Ryan Upp has extensive experience consulting on a wide range of historic and contemporary structures.
+He collaborates with architects, contractors, and building developers on projects that include investigating existing building enclosures, restoration and remediation repair design, and new design consulting.
+His work encompasses a variety of systems, including below-grade waterproofing, plaza deck waterproofing, balcony waterproofing, exterior wall and cladding assemblies, curtain wall and window assemblies, and roofing.